 - Experiencing symptoms of anemia such as shortness of breath, fatigue

-There are several theories to explain how fibroids contribute to menorrhagia.
-One explanation suggests that submucosal fibroids (located within the uterine cavity) enlarges the surface area of the endometrium (uterine lining), which may be a cause of heavy menstrual bleeding.
+There are several theories to explain how fibroids cause heavy bleeding.
+One explanation suggests that submucosal fibroids (located within the uterine cavity) enlarge the surface area of the endometrium (uterine lining), which may be a cause of heavy menstrual bleeding.
 Another theory suggests that fibroids contribute to disorders in hormone production, which are involved in the contraction and relaxation of the smooth muscles in the uterus.

 Other causes for menorrhagia including hormone imbalance, or even cancer, need to be evaluated.
 If you think you have fibroids, schedule an appointment for a professional diagnosis.
 One of our fibroid surgeons will talk to you about your symptoms and perform a pelvic exam.
 We may order further testing including an imaging procedure such as an ultrasound.
 If diagnosed, uterine fibroid embolization may be your best treatment option; it has a 90% to 95% success rate with patients according to the National Center for Biotechnology Information.
 Here at the Fibroid Treatment Collective, we offer free consultations in-office or over the phone.
 For more information on fibroids and fibroid symptoms, feel free to contact us at 1 (866) 479-1523.